deshay-clemons/deshay-clemons.github.io/projects/project-1.md

 labels:
   - HTML
   - programming
-summary: When working at LCC, I attempted to make a HTML webpage that I could use to send out newsletters to the ASNS students.
+summary: I attempted to make a HTML webpage that I could use to send out newsletters to the ASNS students.
 ---
 <!--
 <div class="ui small rounded images">